astriaorg/astria/charts/README.md

 `helm/rollup/files/keys/private_key.txt`.
 This account should never be used for anything but test transactions.

-To change the wallet account which receives funds, use the `deploy-rollup` command with the optional arguments `evm_funding_address` and `evm_funding_private_key`.
+To change the wallet account that receives funds, use the `deploy-rollup` command with the optional arguments `evm_funding_address` and `evm_funding_private_key`.